lino-framework/cg/docs/lino/what.rst

 used out of the box (by :term:`hosting providers <hosting provider>`) or by :term:`development providers <development provider>` (as a base for their own application).

-**Q: Is Lino an accounting software?**

-A: Accounting is just one functionality covered by Lino.
-And actually it isn't even yet in production anywhere.
-We are testing it.
-People usually prefer to use some "established" software for their accounting.

-**Q: What's the main function of Lino?**

-A: It's a framework to write applications.
-Comparable to SAP.
-Or imagine a very generic ERP software.
-Here are some functions that are currently being used on Lino :term:`production sites <production site>`:

-- Office functionality (contact management, group calendar, notes, tasks, ...)
-- Recording contracts and agreements and print them out
-- Record and maintain customized data about people and business partners
-- Generate pdf or odt documents based on database content.
-- Upload files and manage them